open-telemetry/opentelemetry-rust/scripts/RELEASING.md

 1. Create a release PR

-* For each crate
+- For each crate
-  * Bump appropriate version
+  - Bump appropriate version
-  * Update change logs to reflect release version.
+  - Update change logs to reflect release version.
-  * Update API/SDK version as necessary
+  - Update API/SDK version as necessary
-  * Attach `integration test` label to the PR to run integration tests
+  - Attach `integration test` label to the PR to run integration tests
-* If there's a large enough set of changes, consider writing a migration guide.
+- If there's a large enough set of changes, consider writing a migration guide.
+- Perform a dryrun of the publish using `cargo xtask publish`.
+This will validate that crates are valid for publishing.

 2. Merge the PR